Xaaf/SpectreOS-Poncho/README.md

 # Credits
 ## Awesome People
 - [Poncho](https://www.youtube.com/channel/UC15iQ_QzTPxB6yGzzifJfKA)
-    - His videos on how OS Development are crucial to the existense of this project!
+    - His videos on OS Development are crucial to the existense of this project!
 Without him, this entire project probably wouldn't have existed.